MagangDeveloperID/struktur-kontrol/README.md

 if ($t<"10") {
  echo "Have a Good Morning!";
 } elseif ($t<"20") {
- echo "have a Good Day!";
+ echo "Have a Good Day!";
 } else {
  echo "Have a Good Night!";
 }